colinvella/phaser-tilemap-plus/README.md

 This is a Phaser plugin that leverages the map editing capabilities of the [Tiled](http://www.mapeditor.org/) map editor.
 It allows the developer to selectively enable the following features:
 * tile animation
-* object layer based collision (for use with Arcade physics)
+* object layer based collision
 * custom properties
 * object layer based event handling (not yet implemented)